 Shandilya Upanishad: Chapter Two: Brahma Vidya

-The Sage Shandilya asked the Sage Atharvan to teach Brahma Vidya because he could not have the insight of Brahma Vidya in the four Vedas.
+The Sage Shandilya asked the Sage Atharvan to teach Brahma Vidya because he could not have insight into Brahma Vidya in the four Vedas.

 The Sage Atharvan explained: